Client Authentication and Authorization

 Use Tyk as an OAuth 2.0 Authorization Server

-Tyk can act as a OAuth 2.0 authorization server, performing token generation and management for clients accessing APIs deployed on Tyk.
+Tyk can act as an OAuth 2.0 authorization server, performing token generation and management for clients accessing APIs deployed on Tyk.
 There are many great resources on the Internet that will help you to understand the OAuth 2.0 Authorization Framework, which we won’t attempt to duplicate here.
-We have provided a basic introduction to the concepts and terminology before we dive into the details of using Tyk as your auth server.
+We will provide a basic introduction to the concepts and terminology before we dive into the details of using Tyk as your auth server.

 Tyk offers some great features when used as the authorization server including: